devigned/azure-content/articles/hdinsight-hadoop-introduction.md

 * [Get started with HDInsight on Linux](hdinsight-hadoop-linux-get-started.md) - A quick-start tutorial for provisioning HDInsight Hadoop clusters on Linux and running sample Hive queries.

-* [Provision HDInsight on Linux using custom options](hdinsight-hadoop-provision-linux-clusters.md) - Learn how to provision an HDInsight Hadoop cluster on Linux by using custom options through the Azure Management Portal, Azure cross-platform command line, or Azure PowerShell.
+* [Provision HDInsight on Linux using custom options](hdinsight-hadoop-provision-linux-clusters.md) - Learn how to provision an HDInsight Hadoop cluster on Linux by using custom options through the Azure Management Portal, Azure Command-Line Interface, or Azure PowerShell.

 * [Working with HDInsight on Linux](hdinsight-hadoop-linux-information.md) - Get some quick tips on working with Hadoop Linux clusters provisioned on Azure.